 |Core Rotations||Elective Rotations||Longitudinal Experiences|

 Residents will participate in both formal and informal multidisciplinary education, student preceptorship, and preparation of projects for presentation.
 Committee involvement will sharpen communication and leadership skills.
 Service commitment (staffing requirement) is one weekend every third week.
 Residents will participate in didactic classroom activities and earn a teaching certificate from Belmont University College of Pharmacy.
 Upon completion of the residency program, residents are awarded a residency certificate.

 Core and elective rotations occur on a monthly calendar averaging 4 weeks; a formal Orientation program will begin the last week of June or first week of July each calendar year.
-This orientation period is used to introduce incoming residents to Williamson Medical Center, the Department of Pharmacy, Belmont College of Pharmacy, and to outline expectations for the residency year.
+This orientation period is used to introduce incoming residents to Williamson Medical Center, the Department of Pharmacy, and to outline expectations for the residency year.

 Service commitment is designed to ensure that residents gain experience and can function as a pharmacy generalist.
 In order to maintain competence in this role, residents are expected to attend Department of Pharmacy Staff Meetings and mandatory in-services.